 At the end of the day, retail customers do business with companies they believe have their best interests at heart, and not only their bottom lines.
 Maintaining strong sanitation procedures will remain key long after the pandemic subsides.

 The COVID-19 pandemic shook the retail industry to the core.
 Many local and regional businesses struggled to remain afloat, and even larger, established brands took a hit as federal and local health guidelines kept consumers indoors and largely away from public gatherings.
-But now that the pandemic shows strong signs of receding, with store capacity and social distancing restrictions being lifted all over the country, customers are returning to stores—and with new expectations.
-Your store’s facilities will be more important than ever.
+As the pandemic continues to evolve, your store’s facilities will be more important than ever.
 Why not work with a trusted partner that really understands your business, your company’s vision, and your unique goals?
 Get in touch to learn more: weknowFM@smsassist.com.